refusetoloose/refusetoloose.github.io/README.md

 - I'm eager to broaden my knowledge and hands-on skills in any position within the realm of IT and Data that intersects with business.

 ## Experience 💼
 ### Accenture Solutions Pvt Ltd
 - **Quality Engineer**
   - Conducted functional, regression, and integration testing.
   - Collaborated with cross-functional teams to ensure quality integration throughout SDLC.
   - Used Selenium to run test automation scripts to monitor and evaluate functionality and identify UI related bugs.

 ### VI Solutions
 - **Intern**
   - Explored Embedded Software Programming and Industrial IoT.
   - Built an AI and ML deep learning tool that can Identify words and images, predict health status, recognize optical characters, and few more image processing tasks.

+### Prajwal Enterprises
+- **Computer Support Technician**
+  - Provided technical support and service desk assistance, specializing in computer system and laptop sales, repair, and custom PC building.
+  - Demonstrated effective leadership by overseeing a team of three employees and assisted with income tax e-filing for clients.

 ## Education 📚